RomlinGroup/Flatpack/README.md

 ## Micro language models 🤏

-[Micro language models](http://microlanguagemodels.com) with around 100M to 10B parameters, offer a compelling alternative to the deployment and scalability challenges associated with traditional large language models (LLMs).
-Their smaller size allows for rapid pre-training and fine-tuning, enabling organisations to adapt quickly to market changes or specific requirements.
-Micro language models can be deployed in edge-adjacent environments like laptops, microprocessors, or smartphones.
+[Micro language models](http://microlanguagemodels.com) provide an efficient alternative to large language models, addressing deployment and scalability challenges.
+Their compact size enables rapid pre-training and fine-tuning, allowing organizations to adapt swiftly to market shifts and specific needs.
+These models can be readily deployed in edge-adjacent environments such as laptops, microprocessors, and smartphones, offering accessibility and versatility.

-Overall, micro language models represent a logical step in the evolution of language models, effectively merging the capabilities of LLMs with the practical needs of real-world applications.

 ## Inspiration (no affiliation) ⭐